 Vetiver Oil Uses and Benefits

 - When experiencing anxious, unnerved, or stressed feelings, use Vetiver oil aromatically or topically.
 Vetiver oil is rich in sesquiterpenes, which contain grounding properties.
-When used on the skin or inhaled, Vetiver essential oil can help provide a calming and grounding effect on emotions.
+When used on the skin or inhaled, Vetiver oil can help provide a calming and grounding effect on emotions.

 - Aid your immune system by taking Vetiver oil internally.* Vetiver oil contains immune-supporting properties and is a great way to fortify your immune system.* For healthy immune support, place a couple of drops of Vetiver essential oil into a doTERRA Veggie Capsule and take it internally.*